Crisis Response Toolkit: Responding to Children, Youth and Families

 This toolkit is designed to ensure that Colorado's crisis response system is readily available and responsive to children, youth and families in the state by providing timely crisis assessment and interventions tailored to the individual and family system’s needs.

-How to Use the Toolkit
+How to use the toolkit

-Please note the emphasis on brief intervention and stabilization, rather than the use of mobile response as a level-of-care assessment.
-Think of this as an investment of time up-front, emphasizing a transformational rather than transactional interaction, where the individual/family is empowered to manage future crises with skills and resources gleaned from the interaction with the mobile team.
+Please note the emphasis on brief intervention and stabilization, rather than the use of mobile crisis response as a level-of-care assessment.
+Think of this as an investment of time up-front, emphasizing a transformational rather than transactional interaction, where the individual/family is empowered to manage future crises with skills and resources gleaned from the interaction with the mobile crisis response team.

-HOTLINE STAFF
+988 STAFF

 - Provide summary of the presenting problem and status of the caller.